 Don’t Just Take – Give Back

-Developing an employee recognition program that rewards employees for their years of service, top performance and continued excellence shows them that they’re appreciated and respected and it makes them feel that their efforts are worthwhile.
+Developing an employee recognition program that rewards employees for their years of service, top performance and continued excellence show them that they’re appreciated and respected and it makes them feel that their efforts are worthwhile.
 It motivates them to continue to give of themselves and in turn, your organization continues to prosper.

 In addition, make sure to incorporate peer to peer recognition programs.
-The new breed of employees are less likely to seek supervisor guidance and support than that of their peers.
+The new breed of employees is less likely to seek supervisor guidance and support than that of their peers.
 In fact, many companies are moving away from annual reviews and instead are fostering employee growth and mentoring in a more informal way.

 An employee recognition program that understands the shifting work demographic and uses stratified sampling to ensure that the program resonates with each participant is critical.
 Employees will tell you what is important in their work and life.
 As an organization, it’s important for you to listen.